Azure/azure-sdk-for-net/sdk/attestation/Azure.Security.Attestation/README.md

 a trusted execution environment to ensure that it meets both the Azure baseline for that environment and customer defined policies applied to that environment.

 ### Attestation token signing certificate discovery and validation
-Most responses from the MAA service are expressed in the form of a JSON Web Token.
+One of the core operational guarantees of the Azure Attestation Service is that the service operates "operationally out of the TCB".
+In other words, there is no way that a Microsoft operator could tamper with the operation of the service, or corrupt data sent from the client.
+To ensure this guarantee, the core of the attestation service runs in an Intel(tm) SGX enclave.

+To allow customers to verify that operations were actually performed inside the enclave, most responses from the Attestation Service are encoded in a [JSON Web Token][json_web_token], which is signed by a key held within the attestation service's enclave.

 This token will be signed by a signing certificate issued by the MAA service for the specified instance.

 If the MAA service instance is running in a region where the service runs in an SGX enclave, then the certificate issued by the server can be verified using the [oe_verify_attestation_certificate API](https://openenclave.github.io/openenclave/api/enclave_8h_a3b75c5638360adca181a0d945b45ad86.html).

+The [`AttestationResponse`][attestation_response] object contains two main properties: [`Token`][attestation_response_token] and [`Value`][attestation_response_value].
+The `Token` property contains the complete token returned by the attestation service, the `Value` property contains the body of the JSON Web Token response.

 ### Policy Management
 Each attestation service instance has a policy applied to it which defines additional criteria which the customer has defined.